 The average APR for 2016 is currently 15.17 percent.
 During the same period in 2015, by contrast, the average APR for the year was just 14.93 percent.

-Study: Credit makes people feel more disconnected from
+Study: Credit makes people feel more disconnected from their purchases

 As the economy improves, consumer appetite for credit is expanding.
 According to research from the New York Federal Reserve, credit card applications are up, while rejections are down.
 People are also charging higher balances to their cards.